 The signal shaping block down samples the incoming signal to shape the signal into a square-like wave.
 As a square wave only requires one bit to represent the sequence, we down sample the original signal by 240 to create a signal sequence consisting of 4 samples per symbol (4x oversampling), or 60 samples.
 We therefore require a correlater that can handle 120 multiplications (including the orthogonal branch) and 118 additions in one 800Hz (192kHz/240) clock period.
 Our correlation architecture (for one correlation branch) is given in Figure 7.11.
 In each 800Hz clock period, the shaped signal is shifted into a 60 element shift register that must be correlated with the reference signal.
 In order to reduce the path length, we applied a 4KHz local clock to pipeline the storing.
-As the reference signal is represented by '1's and '-1's, we can simplify the correlation operation by replacing the multiplications with a sign selection method (SS core): when the reference signal is a '1', add the relevant stored shaped signal.
+As the reference signal is represented by '1's and '-1's, we can simplify the correlation operation by replacing the multiplications with a sign selection method (SS core): when the reference signal is a '1', add the relevant stored shaped signal, when the reference signal is a '-1' subtract the relevant stored shaped signal.